 - Add a checkbox to your form, as described above.

-- When editing your wheel, go to Step 5: Settings > GDPR Settings.
+- When editing your wheel, go to Step 5: Settings > Data collection (GDPR).

 - Check the box the user has to check before sending their data to your email list.
 If the user does not check the box, they will still be able to play but won’t be subscribed to your list.
 If you leave this setting blank, the user’s data will always be transfered to your list (this is the default behavior you’re used to).